MoMaF/video-labeler/README.md

 Video labeling backend and frontend for MoMaF.
 The backend reads many individual data folders `12345-data` (see: [extraction pipeline](https://github.com/MoMaF/facerec/tree/develop)) and provides a frontend for annotation of faces in movies.

 The backend uses FastAPI (Python).
 The frontend is a React-redux web application.
 The database uses PostgreSQL.

-Recommended: Python 3.9 and some recent version of node + npm.
+Recommended preinstalled software to run this locally:

+- Python 3.8 or greater.
+For the backend.
+- `npm` and `node` to run and eventually compile the frontend.
+- PostgreSQL 13 for the database.

 ___